top of page

 "Something about being in fear and beauty at the same time"

-"Your body led me into a cathedral - as if it became the vessel through which light moves"
+"The body led me into a cathedral - as if it became the vessel through which light moves"

 "Seamless beauty"